riok/mapperly/docs/docs/intro.md

 - C# language version 9 or later
 - Roslyn 4.0 or later

+## Support Policy

+Only the latest version released on the stable channel is fully supported.
+We strive to support all .NET versions that are currently supported by Microsoft.

 ## Performance

 Mapperly is one of the fastest .NET object mapper out there, surpassing even the naive manual mapping approach!